waywardphilosopher/parami/content/docs/knowing.md

 - These texts raise fundamental questions about knowledge — questions that are still discussed today.

 Plato's *Theaetetus* begins by asking "What is knowledge?"
 This is a deceptively simple question.
 We talk about knowledge all the time.
-But we often take knowlege for granted.
+But we often take knowledge for granted.
 Do we really know what we are talking about?
 If we say, for example, that knowledge is good, are we clear what we mean and why?

 In the Theaetetus, the philosopher Socrates — Plato's teacher — discusses this question with a young mathematician called Theaetetus, and his tutor Theodorus.